Musicoin/MCIPs/MCIPS/mcip-3.md

       Rationale
       =========
-      The change will reduce some money supply of musicoin which helps mitigate the speed of inflation.
+      The change will effectively mitigate the speed of inflation by squeezing some coins into consumption instead of going to market.

       It will affect the consensus layer but not touching the core layer.
 From application layer, we have observed 1:5.5 between music playbacks and tips.
 It means for every music was listened, there could be 5-10 times of tips being paid from listeners.
 This ratio can be higher in the future as more attachment could be built between musicians and music listers.

       Specification